-The Chairman's Statement on pages 3 to 4 and the Chief Executive's Report on pages 5 to 11 report on activities during the year, post balance sheet events and likely future developments.
+The Chairman's Statement on pages 5 to 7 and the Chief Executive's Report on pages 9 to 19 report on activities during the year, post balance sheet events and likely future developments.
 They also report on the main trends and factors likely to affect the future development, performance and position of the Group's business.

 Management consider the primary key performance indications (KPIs) for the Group to be revenue and gross margin %.
 These are both measured and monitored closely.
-Current period revenue is £10.9m (2011: £9.3m); gross margin for the year is 68% (2011: 64%).
-References to both can be seen within the Chairman's statement and the Chief Executive report.
+Current period revenue is £10.6m (2012: £10.9m); gross margin for the year is 66% (2012: 68%).
+References to both can be seen within the Chairman's statement and the Chief Executive's report.